vladlenak/SimpleNotes/README.md

 # Simple Notes

-Simple Notes is an application for demonstrating work with the following technology stack

-Kotlin + MVVM + MVI + Room + Clean Architecture + Hilt + Navigation + Fragment + DataBinding + LiveData
+Simple Notes is a user-friendly app that allows you to create tasks and detailed notes effortlessly.
+With a simple swipe, you can quickly remove unwanted entries.
+Stay on top of your to-do list with built-in reminders to complete tasks.

 ## Features
 - Create tasks and notes
 - Detailed note description
 - Removal with a simple swipe
 - Reminder to complete a task

+## Stack
+Language - Kotlin
+UI - Fragment + Navigation + DataBinding + LiveData
+Architecture - Clean Architecture + MVVM + MVI
+Database - Room
+Dependency injection - Hilt

-## Links
+## Link
 <p style="text-align: left;">
 <a href="https://play.google.com/store/apps/details?id=akhtemov.vladlen.simplenotes">
     <img alt="Get it on Google Play"